steinar-flatland/mdfmt/README.md

   - Supports different strategies for managing newline characters in Markdown files, which can be tricky in a cross-platform environment.
 - When working on a documentation repository, or more generally any time there is a directory structure containing Markdown files, supports creation of a configuration file that specifies how to format the Markdown files in the directory and its subfolders.
   - This configuration supports a flexible inheritance scheme, where you can specify in general how to format the Markdown, and override the general behavior in specific subdirectories or even individual files.
 For example, maybe you prefer heading numbers in general, but not in a document that is a glossary containing a flat list of terms, where the heading numbers would be distracting not helpful.
-  - Different configuration for different target rendering environments is supported, and it is easy to switch among them.
+  - Different configuration files for different target rendering environments is supported, and it is easy to switch between them.

 ## Getting Started